-My first step was to remove the seats and clean the chair frame.
+My first step to update these gross dining room chairs was to remove the seats and clean the chair frame.
 The seats were easy to remove.
 With the chair flipped upside down there were 4 screws holding the seat onto the frame, one near each corner where the diagonal braces are in the picture of the chair frame below.

 After I removed the seats, I cleaned the chair frames with a rag and some water.
 They were mostly just covered in dirt and dust so water was enough to get them clean.

 I knew that I wanted to paint these chairs, but there was no way I was going to take a paint brush to all of those spindles.
 I didn’t want to spend the time to get in every nook and cranny and I also didn’t want a lot of brush marks.
 So, I decided to go with spray paint.

 I used Krylon Chalky Finish in Colonial Ivory.
 I was able to get it for a good price through Michael’s with a military discount.
 It’s also on Amazon in several shades.
 I used about 6 cans of spray paint for the 5 chairs.
 I had to do several coats for each chair and felt like the paint came out a bit thin.

 But, the good thing was that I didn’t have to do any sanding!
 It’s been almost 4 years since I painted these chairs and they still look great!

 After I spray painted the chairs, I used Minwax Wipe on Poly Finish to protect them.
 I chose a wipe on poly, because I knew I would struggle using a brush to apply polyurethane on the spindles.
 The wipe on poly can be applied with a rag and is super easy to use.
 Just make sure to wear gloves.